-UNDERSTAND THE SETTLEMENT PROCEDURE FOR RENTAL DISPUTE IN EMIRATE OF DUBAI.
+UNDERSTANDING TENANCY AND THE SETTLEMENT PROCEDURE FOR RENTAL DISPUTES IN DUBAI

 Rental Disputes Centre (RDC) administers adjudication procedures enhancing rental judicial system developed to simplify the resolution process systematically and come up to speedy disposition of tenancy disputes.